Hasnake84/Internet-Exposed-Device/README.md

 Although the device was exposed to the internet and clear brute-force attempts were observed, there is no indication of a successful compromise or unauthorized access using the legitimate 'labuser' account.

-The following table outlines relevant TTPs and detection artifacts for quick reference:
+The table below outlines the relevant MITRE ATT&CK techniques (TTPs) observed in this incident, highlighting their role in the detection and investigation process.

 ## 🛡️ MITRE ATT&CK TTPs for Incident Detection